 Want to know more?
 Take a look at our guide to Mortgage Porting.

-If you're moving to a more expensive property, you might need to borrow additional funds.
-You can either remortgage (as above) for the new amount, or some lenders allow you to increase your existing mortgage to cover the difference.
+If you're moving to a more expensive property, it's highly likely you'll need to borrow additional funds.
+You can either pay off your old mortgage and take out a new one for the amount you need, or some lenders allow you to increase your existing mortgage to cover the difference.
 This may involve taking out a separate loan segment, possibly at a different interest rate.

 Like your current mortgage deal?
 Take it with you.
 Porting lets you transfer it to your new home.
 You’ll avoid early repayment charges, but you’ll still need your lender’s green light.